joinpursuit/8-0-github-lab/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+Google's unofficial motto has long been the simple phrase “don't be evil.”
+But that's over, according to the code of conduct that Google distributes to its employees.
 ```

 What English mathematician and writer is often regarded as the first computer programmer?